Blake Anderson (American football): Arkansas State (2014–2020)

 Anderson was announced as Arkansas State's head coach on December 19, 2013.
 He became Arkansas State's fifth head coach in five years, replacing Bryan Harsin who had left for Boise State.
 Arkansas State played in 6 consecutive bowl games and won 2 Sun Belt conference championships under Anderson.

-Utah State (2021–present)
+Utah State (2021–2023)

 On December 12, 2020, Anderson was hired to be the head coach at Utah State University, replacing Gary Andersen.
+In his first season, he guided the team to an 11–3 record, winning the Mountain West championship against San Diego State and the inaugural LA Bowl against Oregon State.
+His second and third seasons saw the Aggies regress to back-to-back 6–7 records, both ending in bowl losses.

+Utah State announced its intention to fire Anderson on July 2, 2024, prior to the start of the 2024 football season, which was made formal on July 18.
+Following an internal investigation, he was alleged to have been non-compliant with university rules regarding the reporting of complaints of sexual misconduct.
+Defensive coordinator Nate Dreiling succeeded Anderson as interim head coach.

+Return to Southern Miss (2025– )

+On December 13, 2024, Anderson was named the returning offensive coordinator on new head coach Charles Huff's staff.

 Personal life

-Anderson was born in Jonesboro, Arkansas but moved to Hubbard, Texas at an early age.
+Anderson was born in Jonesboro, Arkansas, but moved to Hubbard, Texas, at an early age.
 He graduated from Hubbard High School.
 He obtained a degree in kinesiology from Sam Houston State in 1992 and his master's degree in sports administration from Eastern New Mexico University in 1994.

-On August 20, 2019, Anderson announced that his wife Wendy had died after a battle with an aggressive form of breast cancer.
+Anderson married his first wife, Wendy, in 1992.
+They had three children together: sons Coleton and Cason, and daughter Callie.
+Wendy died on August 20, 2019 at the age of 49, after public battle with an aggressive form of breast cancer.
 Defensive coordinator David Duggan coached the team during Anderson's leave.

-On March 20, 2021, Anderson married Brittany Anderson.

-Anderson has five children, sons Coleton and Cason, and daughters Callie, Collins, and Ellison.
+Following his move to Utah State, Anderson married the former Brittany King in 2021 and adopted her two daughters Collins and Ellison.